secure-foundations/verdict/README.md

 - `verdict-parser` contains the verified parsers and serializers of X.509 and various ASN.1 components.

 Other crates include supporting tools and macros.

+## Using Verdict as a library

+The `verdict` crate can be used as a normal Rust library in your own project.
+See `verdict/examples` for examples of using `verdict`.